-In the summer of 2020 I started working with colleagues at the University of Bristol to try and better understanding how face coverings/masks filter our potentially infectious droplets.
-The theory work was done by Josh Robinson and experiments by Ioatzin Rios de Anda, both working in the group of Paddy Royall – who was then at Bristol but is now at ESPCI in Paris.
-I helped with some Lattice Boltzmann simulations.
+In the early summer of 2020 I started working with colleagues at the University of Bristol to try and better understanding how face coverings/masks filter our potentially infectious droplets.

-Inspired by a really nice Google Sheets by Jose-Luis Jimenez and Zhe Peng, I have done a simple app that plots the Wells-Riley prediction of the probability of becoming infected, as the function of the length of time you spend in a room.
+Also, inspired by a really nice Google Sheets by Jose-Luis Jimenez and Zhe Peng, I have done a simple app that plots the Wells-Riley prediction of the probability of becoming infected, as the function of the length of time you spend in a room.
 Wells-Riley is a simple model for estimating the probability that you will become infected if you spend time in a room with someone who is infected.
+The app is hosted by Heroku and it uses Streamlit – an easy way of doing interactive plots using Python.

 You can see my blog for latest thoughts on COVID-19 transmission and masks.